goinnn/django-like/README.rst

 .. contents::

 ===========
-Django Like
+django-like
 ===========

 Information
 ===========

-Django Like is a Django application that adds other useful fields.
+django-like is a Django application that adds other useful fields.

 It is distributed under the terms of the GNU Lesser General Public License <http://www.gnu.org/licenses/lgpl.html>